HotDB-Community/hotdb-documents/docs/en/v2.5.6/white-paper.md

 ###### LogicDB users

 LogicDB users are the users who access the compute node service.
-HotDB Server\'s user privilege system is compatible with MySQL and provides multi-dimensional configuration of global privilege, LogicDB privilege, and table privilege.
+HotDB Server's user privilege system is compatible with MySQL and provides multi-dimensional configuration of global privilege, LogicDB privilege, and table privilege.
 Besides, the table denied privilege is added to facilitate the manager user to quickly isolate users from operating the business tables with higher security level.

 ![](assets/white-paper/image49.png)